NEOAdvancedTechnology/smpte2110-20-dissector/README.md

 5) "Decode As" those UDP packets as RTP

 6) You will now see the ST 2110-20 Data dissection of the RTP payload

+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.